BlaineDev/431-classes-2022/projectB/schedule.md

 ### If you are presenting in person

 - Please arrive at Dr. Love's office **10 minutes prior** to the start time listed below.
 If his door is open, knock and let him know you're there.
 If it's closed, please don't knock - just wait until he opens the door.
 Thank you.
+- I've moved all of the Thursday afternoon sessions originally planned as in-person to Zoom.
+Sorry.
 - Dr. Love’s office at CWRU is on the ground floor of the Wood building (in the WG-82 Suite), specifically it is **WG-82J**.

 ### If you are presenting via Zoom